← Back to Blog

 Option B: ACH / eCheck processing

 ACH often has lower dispute dynamics than cards and can improve stability, especially when combined with strong verification flows.
+For a complete setup guide, see ACH & eCheck payments for peptide merchants.

 • Pros: lower cost, fewer card chargebacks, good backup rail